On vous rappelle !

 • The 1st arrondissement attracts many investors looking for a central location in the heart of historic Paris for vacation rentals.

-• Particular attention must be paid to the quality of the buildings, especially in the Halles area.
+• It’s important to carefully assess the quality of buildings, particularly in the Halles area.

 Icône d'ampoule

-Historically high, prices continue to rise in a mature market.
-Your Paris-based apartment hunter recommends the Eglise Saint-Eustache and Les Halles arrondissements, where there are still good bargains to be had, taking into account the rehabilitation of the Forum des Halles.
+Prices remain historically high and continue to climb in this mature market.
+Your Paris-based apartment hunter suggests focusing on the Eglise Saint-Eustache and Les Halles neighborhoods.
+There, you can still find good deals, especially with the redevelopment of the Forum des Halles.

 Chasseur Immobilier Paris 1